letsrokk/amazon-ecs-plugin/README.md

-# Amazon EC2 Container Service Plugin for Jenkins
+# Amazon ECS and Fargate Plugin for Jenkins

 ## About